Photon-HDF5/photon-hdf5/docs/intro.rst

 What problems are we trying to solve?
 -------------------------------------

--  Ensuring long term persistence of the data
+-  Ensuring long term persistence of the data.
--  A space- and speed-efficient file format for repeated use (by opposition to archiving)
+-  A space- and speed-efficient file format for repeated use as well as for archiving.
--  Facilitating data sharing and interoperability between analysis programs
+-  Facilitating data sharing and interoperability between analysis programs.

 Features of HDF5
 ----------------